 In the framework of the risk management process, Ekotechnika provides a clear definition, classification and evaluation of corporate risks and takes responsibility for them.
 The company uses the risk management system not only to identify the risks threatening its existence as a going concern but also the risks which do not threaten its existence but can have a significant negative effect on the Group's assets, its financial situation and business results.
-Since May 2022 the Group has used "RiskPro" an automated risk management process on the basis of 1C platform.
+Since May 2022 the Group has used "RiskPro" - an automated risk management process on the basis of 1C platform.
 The tool is designed to record and approve risk profile, including monetary assessment of a risk, follow-up the actions planned to mitigate the risks, and generate the reports.

-The Company has performed the risk management process for the 2022/2023 financial year in accordance with Group Policy Risk Management: the risks were identified and the actions to mitigate those risks were planned as of 30 September 2023 with the subsequent follow-up on a bi-annual basis (i.e., as of 31 March and 30 September 2024).
+The Company has performed the risk management process for the 2023/2024 financial year in accordance with Group Risk Management Policy.
+The Company's management worked out mitigation actions to mitigate or minimize the risks identified as of September, 30, 2024.
+Risk monitoring is implemented on a semi-annual basis (next risk reports are planned to be performed at March, 31 and September, 30, 2025).

 The evaluation of risks was based on their negative effect on the profit before tax of a certain company and the likelihood of the occurrence of the adverse event.
-Wherever it was necessary, management developed a list of measures aimed at the reduction of the potential significant risks identified during the risk management process.
+Wherever it was necessary, management developed a

+31https://mcx.gov.ru/press-service/news/na-mezhdunarodnom-forume-finansovogo-universiteta-oksana-lut-rasskazala-o-prioritetakh-razvitiya-apk/ list of measures aimed at the reduction of the potential significant risks identified during the risk management process.
 Besides, wherever it was possible, preventive monitoring was performed with the help of early warning indicators.
 The Executive Board receives the information on the risk status on a regular basis and passes this information on to the Supervisory Board.
 In case of occurrence of any unexpected risks or considerable change of the existing risks, an ad hoc report is generated and the Executive Board (and the Supervisory Board, if necessary) is immediately informed of the risk.